Subcommittee on the HASS Requirementreturn to MIT home page

-- A maximum of two 6-unit Literature “Samplings” subjects (except 21L.340 Pleasures of Poetry) may be combined to form one HASS subject.
+- A maximum of four 6-unit Literature “Samplings” subjects (except 21L.340 Pleasures of Poetry) may be combined to form one HASS subject.

 - If a student needs it to count as a HASS Elective, then he/she will need to contact email@example.com for an audit adjustment.
 A formal petition is not needed - just an email request.

-- Two 6-unit Latin subjects - 21L.330 and 21L.335 - may be combined to form one HASS Humanities or HASS Elective subject by petition to the Subcommittee on the HASS Requirement.
+- Two 6-unit Latin subjects - 21L.611 and 21L.612 - may be combined to form one HASS Humanities or HASS Elective subject by petition to the Subcommittee on the HASS Requirement.

 Note: Students who have questions about how these 6-unit subjects are auditing in their record should email firstname.lastname@example.org.

 The content of the proposed subject must be in the Humanities, Arts, or Social Sciences.
 The following guidelines govern the approval of HASS petitions: